 - The majority of entries feature a wealth of descriptive information, including year founded, membership, budget, purpose and activities, services, publications, and other organization programs.

-- 100% of entries include at least one email address, organization website and/or social media handle, such as FaceBook, twitter and LinkedIn.
+- 100% of entries include at least one email address, organization website and/or social media handle, such as FaceBook, Twitter, Instagram, LinkedIn, Pinterest, and YouTube.

-The ENCYCLOPEDIA OF ASSOCIATIONS is the only comprehensive source of detailed information concerning more than 24,000 nonprofit American membership organizations of national scope, located in the U.S, including more than 300 new associations never before profiled in the Encyclopedia of Associations.
+The ENCYCLOPEDIA OF ASSOCIATIONS is the only comprehensive source of detailed information concerning more than 24,000 nonprofit American membership associations and other non-profit organizations of national scope, located in the U.S, including more than 800 new associations never before profiled.